In 1783 Digby was settled by a hearty band of United Empire

 Loyalists led by Rear Admiral, Sir Robert Digby, Captain of the HMS

-Atalanta, a 24 gun Brigantine, leading the North American Squadron.
+Atlanta, a 24 gun Brigantine, leading the North American Squadron.

 In appreciation of Adm.
 Digby's leadership and guidance our early